vonfeng/DPLink/data/README.md

 We have collected and processed this data in collaboration with our partners, and it is intended for academic use only.
 Redistribution of this data is not permitted without our explicit permission.

 # Data
+The ISP dataset contains 325215 mobility records that cover the metropolitan area of Shanghai from April 19 to April 26 in 2016.
 The data contains four parts as follows
 - isp           # dense trajectory, you should first extract the isp.zip file before processing
 - weibo         # sparses trajectory
 - baseLoc       # location info